RealityBending/Onboarding/README.md

 Do whatever is required on the admin side, complete the ethical certification, the mandatory trainings, etc. Specifically at NTU, this often involves completing short courses online:
 - CITI Certification (on ethics and integrity in research)
 - WorkDay mandatory courses (if you are an employee) that pop up from time to time
-- Setting up your profile on the [lab website](http://clinicalbrain.org)

 ### 3. Get connected